sdunstan/self-driving-car/README.md

 Where the effectors are the steering and the accelerator.

-This is a pretty simple setup.
-The steering can either be 100% left, 0, or 100% right.
-Likewise, the accelerator can either be 100% forward, stopped, or 100% backwards.
+This is a pretty simple setup. ~The steering can either be 100% left, 0, or 100% right.
+Likewise, the accelerator can either be 100% forward, stopped, or 100% backwards.~ Turns out the H-bridge will allow a continuious range.
+This will make the intelligence easier as I can now use z-score normalization (z = (x - mean)/std.dev.).
+Previously, I was going to have to have three models to figure out left vs. right. vs. center.

 All the parts are less than $100.